oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### get

-Get one PriceRule entity
+Get a price rule by ID.

 {@inheritdoc}

 ### get_list

-Get a collection of PriceRule entities
+Get a collection of price rules.
+A collection may contain all price rules or may be filtered using the standard <a href="https://www.orocommerce.com/documentation/current/dev-guide/integration#filters">filters</a>.

 {@inheritdoc}

 ### create

-Create a new PriceRule entity.
-Required fields are: `priceList`, `priority`.
+Create a new price rule.
+The values for `priceList` and `priority` fields are required.

-One of these fields should be blank but not both of them: `currency` or `currencyExpression`, `quantity` or `quantityExpression`, `productUnit` or `productUnitExpression`.
-It is allowed to set an exact value or expression for these fields.
+**Limitations:**
+* Either `currency` or `currencyExpression` value should be provided.
+* Either `quantity` or `quantityExpression` value should be provided.
+* Either `productUnit` or `productUnitExpression` value should be provided.

+Leaving these pairs of values empty or providing both values is not allowed.

+Please, provide an exactly matching values for the `currency`, `quantity`, and `productUnit` fields.
+Use the regular expression in the `currencyExpression`, `quantityExpression`, and `productUnitExpression` values.

 {@inheritdoc}